Continuing from Part 3, now I was in Salt Lake City, I had a teammate and I had a coach. Now what?

-A Primer on Skating Part 1: Are You Serious?
+A Primer on Speed Skating Part 1: Are You Serious?

 As I mentioned in No Regrets Part 2, there is a small tradition of inline skaters successfully making the switch to the ice.
 I had assumed that my years skating inline (and recall that I did fairly well in my last season) would make my switch easier.
 Oh how wrong I was.
 Quite in fact, if anything it did more harm than good.
 My years doing things wrong would make reprogramming my nervous system that much more labor intensive.
 I’ll come back to this at the end of today’s installment.

 As I quickly found out, my technique absolutely sucked.
 I mean everything I did was wrong.
 I was fit as hell and strong as hell but it didn’t do me any good on the ice.
 Without technique, nothing happens; you can’t muscle the ice.

 Let me try to put the above in perspective, it’s really not me making excuses.
 At one point in the time I was in Salt Lake, I was able to out train Caleb in everything.
 In the weight room, despite being 60 pounds lighter than him, I could outlift him.
 I don’t mean pound for pound, I mean in absolute terms.
 I could destroy him during dryland and if we hadn’t ridden at different times, I suspect I’d have killed him on the bike And on the ice?

 On the ice, he was 3-5 seconds faster than me per lap.
 He had come from downhill skiing and ice hockey and between knowing how to move on ice and knowing how to lean over without pissing himself, he was faster than me despite lesser fitness levels.
 Because he could skate well and I couldn’t.
 All my fitness and strength just didn’t make an iota of difference.
 Because if you can’t put it into the ice, it’s just irrelevant.
 It was very frustrating.